 - Apply the mixture to the floor, and use a floor brush to scrub the floors.

 - Use clean water and a mop to wipe the floor (remove the detergent residue).

 2. Apply a Layer of Leveling Compound

-The self-leveling type will dry evenly on the tiles even if you don’t lay it smoothly.
-Ensure to give about 2 hours for the leveling compound to dry.
+It’s best to use a self-leveling compound on the tiles.
+The self-leveling compound will dry evenly even if you don’t lay it smoothly.
+After applying the leveling compound, wait 2 hours for it to dry.

 3. Measure The Floor

 Get an accurate measurement of the floor using a measuring tape.
 Write down the length and width of the floor.
 This helps you to know how many planks you need.